 Section 12.
 Disclaimer of Liability: Neither the District nor any Commissioner, officer, employee, official or custodian shall be liable, nor shall a cause of action exist, for any loss or damage based upon a release of public records if the person releasing the records acted in good faith in attempting to comply with this policy.
 This policy is not intended to expand or restrict the rights of disclosure or privacy as they exist under state and federal law.
 Despite the use of any mandatory terms such as “shall”, nothing in this policy is intended to impose mandatory duties on the District beyond those imposed by state and federal law.

 Adopted: July 3, 2018

+Amended October __, 2018

 EXHIBIT A